nuthanc/react/streams/client/README.md

 * No need to pass Action Creator in connect, in fact no need of connect function at all
 * onSubmit is passed as prop

+### Refactoring Stream Creation
+* In StreamCreate, no need of Field and Redux form
+* Import StreamForm and delete renderError, renderInput, validate and formWrapped
+* All JSX removed from render